 Late Spring (May)

-If it’s exciting Class IV whitewater and warmer temperatures you want, May is your time to raft.
+If it’s exciting Class IV whitewater rafting and warmer temperatures you want, May is your time to raft.
 May provides the best of both worlds.
 With snowmelt still flowing from the High Peaks and the pleasant days of late spring, there’s no going wrong.
 Minimum age 10-12.
 Call for questions on age.

 Fall (September-early October)

+The Hudson River Gorge is accessed by the Indian River in Indian Lake, NY.
+We meet at our rafting base in North Creek, New York.
 Give us a call ahead of time for directions or consult our directions.
 Detailed directions are included with trip confirmations.